bvberkum/docutils-ext/ReadMe.rst

 2011-01-12
   - Added summary directive and table attribute to comply with HTML4.
   - Made `write-up on link relations in reStructuredText`__.

+2011-04-16
+  - Updated testing so dynamic test cases (generated from file) are handled as usual by unittest.main, no more need to aggregate testsuites.
+    Lossless testing is disabled for now.

 .. __: doc/links.rst

 .. _rST forms: `docs`_